 Although he studied mechanical engineering for his first four semesters at Lehigh, Baer eventually chose industrial engineering as his major.

 Baer returned to Switzerland from New York City in 1947.
 He became partner in his grandfather's private Zurich bank in 1958, rising to Managing Director, President of the Management Committee, Chairman of Baer Holding Ltd. and Chairman of Bank Julius Baer & Co.
 Ltd., Zurich, which went public in 1974.
-Bank, Julius Baer Holding AG is engaged in domestic and international banking and global asset management.

 In April 2008, he published his book, "It's Not All About Money – Memoirs of a Private Banker."
 The book is a personal account of his travels from Switzerland to New York and back and includes photographs of his life.

 Baer returned to his Lehigh roots when he was asked to lecture on the Swiss financial system in April 1977.
-He is now an honorary trustee and a member of the Asa Packer Society.
+He was an honorary trustee and a member of the Asa Packer Society.
 He was founding chair of the Global Council and on the National Leadership Committee.
 In 1997, Baer established the Hans J. Baer International Scholarship Fund for an international undergraduate, with a preference for students from Europe.
 In 2000, Baer established the Hans J. Baer '47 Endowed Chair in International Finance, now held by Professor Nandkumar (Nandu) Nayar.
 In 2004, Baer was the lead donor for the Baer International Centre, located in Coxe Hall.
 Named in his honor, the Baer International Centre brings services to students from around the world under one roof.

 Baer, Hans J. "It's Not All About Money: Memoirs of a Private Banker."
 Beaufort Books: New York.
 2008.